AguaClara/Textbook/Sedimentation/Sed_Design.rst

 Floc Hopper
 ----------------------------------------

 The **floc hopper** is a "weir" that provides an opportunity for floc consolidation.
 The floc hopper controls the depth of the floc blanket because as the floc blanket grows, it will eventually reach the top of the floc hopper.
 Because flocs are more dense than water, the flocs "spill" over the edge of the floc hopper which allows the floc blanket to stay a constant height while sludge accumulates and consolidates in the floc hopper.
 Consolidated sludge in the bottom of the floc hopper is then removed from the sedimentation tank through small drain valve controlled by the operator.
-Floc hoppers are currently set at a 45 degree angle, but there further optimization is needed.
+Floc hoppers are currently set at a 45 degree angle, but further optimization is needed.

 The floc hopper allows for a self-cleaning sedimentation tank.
 By gravity, flocs are sent over to a floc hopper.
 This means that operators only have to clean the sedimentation tank once every three to six months because there is no stagnant accumulation of anoxic sludge.
 When operators do clean the sedimentation tank, they are primarily cleaning plate settlers.
 Under normal operation, operators can open the floc hopper drain valve whenever they want to easily drain the sludge.
 We don't yet have a method to guide the operation of the floc hopper, so operators determine how frequently to drain the floc hopper from experimental and operational experience.
 Without the floc blanket transport system, other methods would be required to remove accumulated sludge in the bay.
 Mechanical sludge removal systems are common alternatives but are well known to be costly to install and a challenge to maintain.